agustin-recoba/PyDistSim/docs/install/windows_virtualenv.rst

     scipy==0.11.0

-Starting Pymote
+Starting PyDistSim
 ===============

-Before starting, make sure that virtual environment is activated :ref:`windows <windows-venvact>` and run ``ipymote`` for interactive console or ``pymote-simgui`` for simualtion GUI.
+Before starting, make sure that virtual environment is activated :ref:`windows <windows-venvact>` and run ``ipydistsim`` for interactive console or ``pydistsim-simgui`` for simualtion GUI.
 For more details refer to :doc:`starting`.

 Additional customization
 ------------------------

-The recommended way to avoid starting command prompt, activating the virtual environment and running ``ipymote`` in it is to make a shortcut to the ``ipymote.exe`` file on the desktop, taskbar or start menu.
+The recommended way to avoid starting command prompt, activating the virtual environment and running ``ipydistsim`` in it is to make a shortcut to the ``ipydistsim.exe`` file on the desktop, taskbar or start menu.

 You can customize prompt can be additionaly customized by right clicking on the shortcut and selecting Properties from the menu.
 Highly recommended customizations are: